hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Computing asynchronously with `async`

-Inside a `task` block, an `async` block is used to execute a computation asynchronously.
+Inside a `compute` block, an `async` block is used to execute a computation asynchronously.

 ```rust
 completion comp = async {